 Climbing Kilimanjaro comes with obvious risks.
 It is important that you get adequate insurance for your Kilimanjaro climb.
 Most standard travel insurance policies will not cover high altitude treks.

-In our article – Kilimanjaro Travel Insurance: Better Safe than Sorry – we provide detailed advice on the type of insurance cover you need.
+In my article – Kilimanjaro Travel Insurance – I provide detailed advice on the type of insurance cover you need.

-Alternatively, use the quote calculator from our partner, World Nomads.
+Alternatively, get a quote from my recommended insurance company, World Nomads.
 World Nomads provide specific coverage for hiking up to 6000m, which is perfect for Kilimanjaro.

 What gear do I need to pack for Kilimanjaro?